laravel/docs/redis.md

     composer require predis/predis

-Or alternativly, install the [PhpRedis](https://github.com/phpredis/phpredis), the Redis PHP extension, via PECL.
+Alternatively, you may install the [PhpRedis](https://github.com/phpredis/phpredis) PHP extension via PECL.
+The extension is more complex to install but may yield better performance for applications that make heavy use of Redis.

 <a name="configuration"></a>
 ### Configuration